 Random Orbital Sander vs Orbital Sander

-People often confuse them with orbit sanders mainly because of the name.
-The main difference is in a base shape and a way they work/remove material.
-In RO(Random Orbital) sander the round base vibrates as well as spins what allows for more efficient material removal.
+People often confuse it with orbit sander mainly because of the name.
+The main difference is in a base shape, and the way they work/remove material.
+In RO(Random Orbital) sander, the round base vibrates as well as spins what allows for more efficient material removal.

-If you combine it with a variable speed you can achieve different results from smoothing rough planks to preparing a surface for a finish.
+If you combine it with variable speed, you can achieve different results from smoothing rough planks to preparing a surface for a finish.

-Random orbital sanders come usually in 2 pad sizes: 5 and 6 inches.
-Anything under 5″ can be considered as detail sander and anything above 6″ is usually a pneumatic sander that requires an air compressor to run.
+Random orbital sanders usually come in two pad sizes: 5 and 6 inches.
+Anything under 5in can be considered as a detail sander, and anything above 6in is typically a pneumatic sander that requires an air compressor to run.

 What to Look for in a Random Orbital Sander?

 A Power Source